Indians in Oman: Demographics

 The Indian community in Oman is regarded to be among the most prosperous communities in the country.
 At present, Indians constitute almost 20% of Oman's total population of 2.3 million (2010 census), as they are the largest expatriate community in the country.
 There are 448,000 Indian migrant workers in Oman.
 The Indians in Oman belong to various professions and businesses.
 Almost 25% of them are unskilled workers, 30% of them semi-skilled, and 35% are skilled ones.
-The other 10% consist of professionals such as engineers, bankers, financial experts, managers/executives and businessmen.
+The other 10% consist of professionals such as engineers, bankers, financial experts, managers/executives and businesspeople.
 There are around 2,000 Indian doctors in Oman, who work in different hospitals and healthcare centers of the country.

 Some of them are working with the local newspapers and magazines; particularly those being published in English.
 The majority of Indians in Oman come from Kerala, accounting for 60% of all Indian nationals in the country.